KibbeWater/Interium-Luas/README.md

 * Health Glow - Changes player glow depending on player HP
 * Interium Plus - Add more customizability like toggles custom background fade when opening menu and more
 * Edgebug Detection - Detect Edgebugs with pinpoint accuracy and play a sound
+* WaterUI - Custom UI with custom Cross-Compatibility
+* Music Display - With custom Cross-Compatibility with WaterUI for displaying your current spotify song